alxcnwy/neuralbenford/readme.md

 - [ ] Perform goodness-of-fit distribution tests
 - [ ] Evaluate a range of different architectures
 - [ ] Compare different weight initializations
+- [ ] Investigate using weights vs. Benford distribution deviation as a measure of network fit